brillout/awesome-react-components/readme.md

 # React Library Catalog

  - Official website: [`devarchy.com/react-components`](http://devarchy.com/react-components)
- - use Devarchy to add a library to the catalog
+ - Use devarchy to add a library to the catalog

 <br/>